FAQ

 What are the prerequisites for enrolment?

-You have to be over 18 to take the course.
-The only exception: if you are 17 at the time of registration and 18 on the first day of the course, you can take our course.
+You must be over 18 to take the course.
+However, there is an exception: if you are 17 at the time of enrolment and turn 18 before the first day of the course, you can still take our course.

 What support is there to help you find a job?

-Every day, our students have the opportunity to work alongside Artefact employeesone of the leaders in data.
-This means that every day they meet Data Scientists, Analysts or Engineers who make up their professional network and increase their chances of securing a future position with Artefact or with a partner.
+Every day, our students have the opportunity to work alongside Artefact employeesone of the leaders in the data industry.
+This means that every day, they meet Data Scientists, Data Analysts, Data Engineers and Data Marketing experts, who make up their team. professional network and increase their chances of securing a future position with Artefact or with a partner.

 What are the tasks of a Data Analyst?